GoogleCloudPlatform/cloud-hackathons/hacks/adk-intro/README.md

 ### Description

 We've already prepared a code base for you and put it in a Git repository (your coach will provide you the link).
-Clone that on Cloud Shell, create a virtual environment and install the requirements.
+Clone that on Cloud Shell, create a virtual environment, activate it and install the requirements from the `requirements.txt` file in that environment.

 Once everything is set up, run `adk web` and make sure that the agent responds back.